The threat of MFA sites: Why quality is key to protecting your brand

 While MFA blocklists may seem like a solution, they often fall short.
 Because MFA sites regularly change their domain names, blocklists can quickly become outdated.
 This creates an illusion of protection, but in reality, low-quality sites continue to sneak into your media buys.
 What’s needed instead is a proactive approach focused on identifying and prioritising quality inventory.

-A Case in Point: The Forbes MFA Scandal
+A case in point: The Forbes MFA scandal

 The Forbes MFA scandal is one of the most infamous examples of how these sites can manipulate the programmatic ecosystem.
 Forbes, a highly reputable publisher, launched a subdomain (www.3forbes.com) that repackaged content from the main site into low-quality, ad-heavy formats like slideshows and listicles.
 Most of the traffic to this subdomain came from paid sources, and the site was essentially invisible to search engines.